 Dinner is served nightly (an extra fee during certain seasons), and there are a lot of interesting people to meet over the cocktail hour.
 Allow the day to hang around and you’ll get the most out of your wildlife encounter.
 (We took an early Jeep safari the next morning but could have lingered over the big breakfast buffet listening to the animals for much longer.)
 The gift shop, with its range of merchandise from silk leopard print scarves to hand-crafted tribal beadwork, stuffed pet lions, and wooden African sculpture is also worth exploring.

 Safari West is located at 3115 Porter Creek Road, Santa Rosa, CA 95404.
-Rates vary throughout the year with summer weekends being the highest and midweeks off season being less; rates for two adults begin at about $420 per night for a tent sleeping up to four, with a safari and wine and dinner for two.
-Some family specials are available in spring and summer.
+Rates vary throughout the year with summer weekends being the highest and midweeks off season being less; rates for two adults begin at about $260-$300 per night for a tent sleeping up to four ($25 for each extra guest), with a safari and continental breakfast for two.
+There are handicap accessible faciltiies.
+Some family tour/tent specials are available in spring and summer, and there’s a more isolated two-bedroom cottage if you prefer.
 To book an overnight stay, contact Safari West at 707/579-2551 or visit the Safari West website.
 Get more ideas on what to do in this region with kids in : California: Wine Country Attractions.

 Ron Bozman contributed to this story.